Do you have money to run daily operations in your business?

 Related read: How to manage cash flow for small business; tips & guide

 Poor quality of products

 Customers are paying short, due to quality issues.
 Small businesses facing a capital crunch may not deliver on quality with their products or services, and this will result in customer dissatisfaction.

-Detailed information on inventory not available and Inventory turnover problems.
 Companies need to purchase inventory on a regular basis to keep their business going.
-However, if inventory for a company includes raw materials and finished goods.
-An insufficient amount of stocks can result in reduced sales and delays for customers, leading to the vicious cycle of poor cash flow into the company.
+An insufficient amount of stocks can result in reduced sales and delays for customers, leading to a vicious cycle of poor cash flow into the company.

 Delay in payment to vendors